Psychotherapies

 Cognitive Behavioral Therapy (CBT)

 Cognitive therapy was expanded to include behavioral components and became Cognitive Behavioral Therapy.
-Since then CBT has been successfuly used to treat a range of disorders either on its own or with medication.
-The basic rationale behind CBT is that how one thinks (cognition) and how one acts (behavior) affects how one feels (mood).
+Since then, CBT has been successfully used to treat a range of disorders either on its own or with medication.
+The basic rationale behind CBT is that how one thinks (cognition) and how one acts (behavior) affect how one feels (mood).
 Negative cognitions and maladaptive behaviors can cause one to have a low mood.
-By identifying and correcting negative cognitions and maladaptive behavior mood can be improved.
+By identifying and correcting negative cognitions and maladaptive behavior, mood can be improved.
 The focus of CBT is on the ‘here and now’ and not on the origin of the problems.
 The main objective is to help the patient use practical cognitive and behavioral strategies to overcome the problem(s).

 • Indications for CBT